 - Create Sender profiles

 - Create Send classifications

-Your SAP (Sender Authentication Package) is configured after completion of the above steps and your Marketing Cloud is ready for sending authenticated emails to your subscribers.
+Your Salesforce Sender Authentication Package is configured after completion of the above steps and your Marketing Cloud is ready for sending authenticated emails to your subscribers.

 SAP (Sender Authentication Package) is a necessary branding tool to boost brand presence and enhance customer confidence in the emails originating from your brand name.
 We have explained all the features of SAP along with whether it can be purchased separately or with SAP.

-The steps mentioned in this blog are required to configure the SAP (Sender Authentication Package) – beginning from deciding about the domain or subdomain till filling the SAP form.
+The steps mentioned in this blog are required to configure the SAP (Sender Authentication Package) – beginning from deciding about the domain or subdomain to filling out the SAP form.
 We hope this information helps you answer the many questions you have about SAP in SFMC.

 For a more detailed understanding of SAP and its configuration steps, please visit the following repositories: